wp-plugins/easy-instagram-feed/readme.txt

 * Setting for selecting number of photos to display.
 * Pagination, feed column layout, setting resolution of images.
 * Custom css box to use the feeds you own etc etc.

+== Installation ==

+1. Download Easy Instagram Feed plugin.
+2. Upload the easy-instagram-feed folder to the /wp-content/plugins/ directory.
+3. Activate the plugin through the 'Plugins' menu in WordPress and Enjoy.

 Lots more to come, will update the change log accordingly.
 Give **Easy Instagram Feed** a try.
 We are sure you will like it.